Public library services for Canadians with print disabilities

 TD Summer Reading Club Accessibility Award

-The Centre for Equitable Library Access (CELA) is Canada’s most comprehensive accessible reading service, providing books and other materials to Canadians with print disabilities in the formats of their choice.
-CELA gives access to over 1 million professionally produced titles to provide a quality library experience to people with print disabilities.
+The Centre for Equitable Library Access (CELA) is Canada’s most comprehensive accessible reading service, providing books and other materials to people with print disabilities living in Canada in the formats of their choice.
+With access to over one million professionally produced titles, CELA provides a quality library experience for people with print disabilities.

-Each year CELA works with the TD Summer Reading Club program to develop the accessible elements of the program.
-These materials are distributed to libraries to assist them in developing inclusive programming for kids of all abilities.
+Each year, CELA works with the TD Summer Reading Club to develop the accessible elements of the program.
+These materials are distributed to libraries to assist them in developing inclusive programming for kids with disabilities.

-To recognize the efforts of libraries, CELA and its partners offer an annual award for English or French programming.
-The award was established in 2017 to promote excellence in accessible programming, and to celebrate the creativity of library staff who engage children with print disabilities in their TD Summer Reading Club by:
+To recognize the efforts of libraries, CELA offers an annual award for excellence in accessible English or French programming.
+The award was established in 2017 to celebrate the creativity of library staff who engage children with disabilities in their TD Summer Reading Club by

-• making their reading activities and programs inclusive to children of all abilities
+• making their reading activities, events and programs inclusive for children of all abilities

-• connecting TD Summer Reading Club titles in accessible formats to readers
+• connecting readers with TD Summer Reading Club titles in audio, e-book or braille formats

-• promoting community partnerships that strengthen access to materials and programming for children with print disabilities
+• promoting community partnerships that strengthen access to materials and programming for children with disabilities

-• increase library staff awareness of accessibility best practices
+• increasing library staff awareness of accessibility best practices

 Past Winners